What does SEO mean to you? For many business leaders, search engine optimization (SEO) reminds them of the free SEO audit they received…

 …warning their website SEO score is 2/100

-This audit probably pointed out 1.37 million things that are keeping the your business from “not showing up on Google,” and that need to be “urgently” fixed.
+This audit probably pointed out the 1.37 million things that are keeping your business from “not showing up on Google” and need to be “urgently” fixed.

 But don’t worry!
 The email usually ends will a huge promise that if you just…

 - pay them money, they’ll fix your website